 The American gastroenterologist James Roth recommended paracetamol as an alternative to aspirin safe for a stomach.
 Dr Roth was also the chief consultant of the McNeil Laboratories company.
 In 1953 McNeil Laboratories has provided Algoson drug on the market, containing paracetamol and sedative butabarbital sodium.
 In 1955 McNeil Laboratories presented Tylenol Elixir for children, containing paracetamol as the only active ingredient.
 Originally drug was intended for children, however, Tylenol Elixir has won all the market of anesthetics in the US very soon.
-The following forms of Tylenol are available on the market today: extra (500 mg of paracetamol), for children, long action and hypnagogue.
+The following forms of Tylenol are available on the market today: extra (500 mg of paracetamol), for children, long action, and hypnagogue.
 The new form of the drug, Tylenol Ultra, was presented in 2005 in Canada containing 500 mg of paracetamol and 65 mg of caffeine.

 Tylenol and suicides

 On September 29, 1982, the series of suicides, called afterward "Tylenol's Horror" has begun.
 This day the first seven members of suicide group have committed suicide in Chicago subway, having swallowed Tylenol Extra together with cyanide.
 Within a week this group has redeemed 31 million packs of pills.
-This purchase is one of the first largest purchases for all history of the development of pharmaceutical industry in the USA.
+This purchase is one of the first largest purchases in all history of the development of pharmaceutical industry in the USA.
 After that incident, all Tylenol pill packs have been removed from the market.
 The consultant Martin Kohl and the manager of the Calle & Company company employed by the president of McNeil Joseph Chiza have decided to release capsules in gelatinous cover under the name "Tylenol Gelcaps" that had to recover 92% of losses of the company.
 Capsules were on sale in just 10 weeks after the prohibition.
 The crisis cost the company more than 100 million dollars, however, Tylenol has managed to win back 100% of the market share, which it had before the crisis.
-Tylenol remains the leader of sales and controls about 35% of anesthetics market in North America, according to the research published in 2003.
+Tylenol remains the leader in sales and controls about 35% of anesthetics market in North America, according to the research published in 2003.

 Tylenol recall from the market in 2010

 On January 15, 2010, in 20 months after receiving the first complaints from consumers, Johnson & Johnson declared the recall of several hundred consignments of popular medical drugs, including Benadryl, Motrin, Rolaids, Simply Sleep, St. Joseph Aspirin and Tylenol.
-The response has been mediated by complaints about musty smell which, allegedly, was a result of chemical pollution with 2,4,6-tribromoanizol.
-It is not known of 2,4,6-tribromoanizol impact on health, however, there are no reports of serious side effects in medical literature.
+The response has been mediated by complaints about musty smell which, allegedly, was a result of chemical pollution with 2,4,6-tribromoanisole.
+It is not known of 2,4,6-tribromoanisole impact on health, however, there are no reports of serious side effects in medical literature.

 According to FDA data, the response has followed in 20 weeks after the McNeil company has for the first time started investigating complaints of consumers about Tylenol Arthritis Relief packs smell.
-About 53 million vials of the drugs marketed without prescription, including Tylenol, Motrin and Rolaids, Benadryl and St were subject to withdrawal.
-The new recall for over 40 products, including liquid anesthetics for children and babies, Tylenol, Motrhin, Zyrtec and Benadryl, has followed on 30 of April, 2010.
+About 53 million vials of the drugs marketed without prescription, including Tylenol, Motrin, and Rolaids, Benadryl and St were subject to withdrawal.
+The new recall for over 40 products, including liquid anesthetics for children and babies, Tylenol, Motrin, Zyrtec, and Benadryl, has followed on 30 of April 2010.
 The FDA report states that experts have found thick dust layer and dirt on the central equipment, hole in a ceiling and other violations.
 On Wednesday, May 5, 2010, FDA has confirmed that it was Burkholderia cepacia bacterium to be found in Johnson & Johnson.
-The authorities have declared that Burkholderia cepacia seldom causes heart troubles in people with healthy immune system, however, patients with weak immunity and with chronic diseases of lungs, such as cystic fibrosis, can be more subject to the risk of infection.
+The authorities have declared that Burkholderia cepacia seldom causes heart troubles in people with a healthy immune system, however, patients with weak immunity and with chronic diseases of lungs, such as cystic fibrosis, can be more subject to the risk of infection.

 Is It Safe To Take Tylenol While Pregnant?

-Women, who is going to use the drug, may reasonably ask: "Can I take Tylenol while pregnant?".
+Women, who are going to use the drug, may reasonably ask: "Can I take Tylenol while pregnant?".
 Actually, there were very few instances of Tylenol overdose during pregnancy.
 Thus, pregnant and breastfeeding women can safely take Acetaminophen for short periods of time according to the doctor's instructions.
 It can be used for pain relief and fever on all pregnancy stages.

 Tylenol Overdose Risk

 There are several reports in the medical literature about risks connected with acetaminophen intake, especially in combination with alcohol (though not always connected specifically with Tylenol).
-In Septemper 2013 This American Life tv show and ProPublica articles have been reported of such risks.
+In September 2013 This American Life tv show and ProPublica articles have been reported of such risks.
 In This American Life broadcast, it was reported that "acetaminophen, an active ingredient of Tylenol, is connected with the greatest number of death (among the drugs which you can buy without a prescription), according to the data obtained from the federal government.
 More than 150 Americans die every year".
-This information contradicts data in medical literature which show that the most widespread alternative to acetaminophen, non-steroidal anti-inflammatory drugs (including Naproxenum, the Ibuprofen and Aspirin) cause 3200 death and 32000 hospitalizations annually, and only as a result of gastric bleedings.
+This information contradicts data in the medical literature which show that the most widespread alternative to acetaminophen, non-steroidal anti-inflammatory drugs (including Naproxenum, the Ibuprofen, and Aspirin) cause 3200 death and 32000 hospitalizations annually, and only as a result of gastric bleedings.
 ProPublica has reported that FDA is familiar with studies showing risks of acetaminophen for a long time.